cirusthevirus/id3arrange/README.md

 ### Note
 The path of the source directory is hard-coded into the program and must be modified for each individual person.
 I did this as my music gets downloaded to a specific folder automatically and I therefore do not require to change this path on the fly.
-Moreover, note this does not use the `os.path` module and will therefore only work on UNIX-like environments due to how paths are defined.